VA entitlement lasts a lifetime

-> Restoration when you keep your current home
+1. Restoration when you keep your current home

-You can pay off the VA mortgage either with cash, or with a non-VA loan, and keep the home.
+You can pay off the VA mortgage either with cash or with a non-VA loan and keep the home.
 In this case, you can have your entitlement restored to buy another property while continuing to own the first one.
 You can apply to have the entitlement restored one time only.

-Restoration when you sell your current home
+2. Restoration when you sell your current home

 If you’ve paid off the previous mortgage and you no longer own that property, you can have your entitlement restored as many times as you want.
-In other words, you can keep changing homes, as long as you are selling and paying of the former VA loans in full each time.
+In other words, you can keep changing homes, as long as you are selling and paying off the former VA loans in full each time.

 Again, getting your entitlement restored doesn’t happen automatically.
 You’ll need to complete VA Form 26-1880.
 Check with the nearest VA office to obtain this form and to learn when, how and what you can buy using any remaining entitlement.